Skip to main content

 SDBS - Spectral Database for Organic Compounds (IR, M, NMR, R)

-Largest online collection of spectra at UCSD: 1.4 million experimental (mostly MS, IR, 13C-NMR, H-NMR) spectra for 983K compounds, and 109 million predicted H-NMR and 13C-NMR spectra.
+Largest online collection of spectra available for UCSD: 1.4 million experimental (mostly MS, IR, 13C-NMR, H-NMR) spectra for 983K compounds, and 109 million predicted H-NMR and 13C-NMR spectra.

 Reaxys (IR, M, NMR, R, UV)

-**There are no actual spectra, but you will get references to journal articles where you will find spectra, along some additional information like solvents.
+There are no actual spectra, but you will get references to journal articles where you will find the spectrum and/or numeric information (peaks, shifts, etc).

 SpectraBase (IR, M, NMR, R, UV)

-[Free] Hundreds of thousands of spectra, including NMR, IR, Raman, UV-Vis, and Mass.
+Hundreds of thousands of spectra, including NMR, IR, Raman, UV-Vis, and Mass.
 Search by chemical name, CAS-RN, or InChiKey.
 You can upload and overlay your own spectrum for comparison.
+[Free, but registration is required.
+Some ads as well.]

 PubChem (IR, M, NMR, R, UV)